pinglainstitute/energy-gdp-emissions/README.md

 When HHI value gets lower, this implies that the share amount of resources are more diversified.

-* "hhi_detailed": HHI of total energy for all energy resources.
+* ==hhi_detailed==: HHI of total energy for all energy resources.
 Decrease in the value indicates that the country's attempts to diversify the energy resources.

-* "hhi_fossil": HHI of total fossil-resource energy.
+* ==hhi_fossil==: HHI of total fossil-resource energy.
 Since there are different intensities on different resources and it helps to distinguish different-resource-heavy nations.

 ### Code